The National’s Aaron Dessner defends working with Ed Sheeran: “I’ve tired of the ‘what’s cool?’ debate”

-The National’s Aaron Dessner has defended working with Ed Sheeran on his upcoming album ‘–’, saying he’s “tired of the ‘what’s cool?’ debate.”
+The National’s Aaron Dessner has defended working with Ed Sheeran on his upcoming album ‘–’, saying that he’s “tired of the ‘what’s cool?’ debate”.

 Dessner co-wrote and co-produced Sheeran’s ‘-’ (‘Subtract’), which is due out May 5.